WebAssembly/design/Rationale.md

 [limited local nondeterminism](Nondeterminism.md) of operations: it tries to specify all possible corner cases.

+Ideally, WebAssembly would be fully deterministic because a fully deterministic platform is easier to reason about, implement and test portably.
+There are a few obvious exceptions where nondeterminism is essential to the API, like random number generators, date/time functions or input events.
+Nondeterminism is only specified as a compromise when there is no other practical way to achieve [portable](Portability.md) native performance, or when implementation leeway is desirable to allow usage of new hardware features or to security-harden certain usecases.

+When nondeterminism is allowed into WebAssembly it is always done in a limited and local manner.
+This prevents the entire program from being invalid, as would be the case with C++ undefined behavior.

 As WebAssembly gets implemented and tested with multiple languages on multiple architectures there may be a need to revisit some of the decisions: